Bahi genealogy registers: Origin and purpose

-In Hinduism, it is believed that the family is eternal and comprehensive and that human must seek out their ancestors and perform annual ceremonies for their journey to nirvana.
+In Hinduism, it is believed that the family is eternal and comprehensive and that human must seek out their ancestors and perform annual ceremonies for their journey to moksha.
+At various Tirthas, popular places of religious pilgrimage in the Indian subcontinent, large numbers of persons visit for ceremonies, festivals, and to carry out religious rites, such as the final Pinda (ceremony) for the recently deceased and also for ancestors.
 There are notable places where Shraadhs are performed for the Pitrs.
 At these sites, it became customary for the family pandits (priest) to record each visit of the family, along with their gotra, family-tree, marriages, and members present, grouped according to family and hometown.
 Over the centuries, these registers became an important genealogical source for many families, part of splintered families, in tracing their family tree and family history.

 Each caste grouping in the Indian subcontinent has different kinds of genealogists, who have a set of inter-generational patrons, called jajmans.
 Usually, a traditional genealogist would visit their jajman’s house and record information in the presence of the patron family and other witnesses in their pothis (record-books), passed on from one to another.
 All the vital details about a particular family are recorded in the pothi, such as births, deaths, marriages, divisions in the family, and donations made for religious purposes.
 However, tirth purohits instead reside at popular places of pilgrimage rather than wandering around or residing at ordinary locations.